Unis434/just-tech-news/README.md

 3. [Installation](#Installation)
 4. [Usage](#Usage)
 6. [Credits](#Credits)
+7.
 ## Installation
 To install, clone the respository or download the zip to your targeted directory.
 Navigate to said directory and run `npm i` within your terminal.
 Create a `.env` file with the necessary environment variables such as `DB_NAME='just_tech_news_db`, `DB_USER=''`, and `DB_PW=''`.

 ## Usage
-Using Insomnia or any other API testing client, navigate to this link `https://mysterious-wildwood-30214.herokuapp.com/api/users` in a POST request with appropriate JSON data.
-From there, you can send posts, upvote, and post comments, etc. All routes are located in the routes/ file.
+From here, you can send posts, upvote, and post comments, etc. All routes are located in the routes/ file.
 ## Credits
 [Unisa Kamara](https://github.com/unis434)
 ## Made With: